kenichsberg/polling-system-api/README.md

 <br/><br/>

 ### Consideration
-These schemas allow to vote with no locks.<br/>
+These schemas allow to vote with no locks (no conditional inserts).<br/>
 The values in the unique_key field of the votes table should be either poll_id (for single-selection poll) or option_id (for multiple-selection poll).<br/>
 The unique constraint to (unique_key, user_id) prevents the violation of business rules.
 The INSERT query will be as follows: